[Opinion] 'The kids aren't alt-right'

 You never know what might come of it.
 Politics, is a game of energy and conviction – and nothing convinces and energises a politician like a campaign manager telling him he's the chosen one.

-In the classic populist tale All the King's Men, Robert Penn Warren describes how a cynical political operative turns a decidedly average politician into the people's tribune overnight: 'If he had got into the election on his own hook, he would have taken a realistic view.
+In the classic populist tale All the King's Men, Robert Penn Warren describes how a cynical political operative turns a decidedly average politician into the people's tribune overnight: "If he had got into the election on his own hook, he would have taken a realistic view.

 Never underestimate the power of a galvanised ego.